Demerara Distillers: Production

 DDL credits the flavours of their rums to the oak barrels used in the distilling process and Guyana's tropical climate.
 The aging process in Guyana is supplemented by the high humidity and steady temperature.
 Rums are blended from different vintages produced in different stills, then aged in oak barrels.

 Promotion

 Despite international familiarity, El Dorado and other rums have fallen behind other liquors, such as vodka, in successful marketing or an effective classification system.

 DDL sponsors countless local events, such as chess tournaments, Guyana Fashion Week, Soca Monarch competitions, and Mashramani events.
 They were an official partner of the inaugural tournament of the 2013 Caribbean Premier League, sponsoring the tournament's Catch of the Match award, which went to one player in each of the 24 matches who makes a catch.

-A 'rum route' was launched by the Guyana Tourism Authority in collaboration with the Caribbean Tourism Organization.
+A 'rum route' was launched by the Guyana Tourism Authority (GTA) in collaboration with the Caribbean Tourism Organization.
 The tour includes visits to Uitvlugt Estate and Blairmont Estate and commercial ventures like rum shops, distilleries, and production, as well as the historical connection to slavery and indentured servants.